Bragança Paulista: Sports

 In sports, the most notable football (soccer) team in the city is Bragantino, which plays at Estádio Nabi Abi Chedid, and was the 1990 Campeonato Paulista champion and 1991 Campeonato Brasileiro Série A runner-up.

-The area also has a purportedly good golf course and residential community.
-Quinta da Baroneza golf course is set within one of the most luxurious condominiums in São Paulo’s surroundings.
-Inspired by the Scottish links style, Quinta da Baroneza is another masterpiece of US architect Dan Blankenship.
+The area also has a purportedly good golf course and residential community, Quinta da Baroneza Golf Course.

 Attractions

 One of the town's main attractions is Taboão Lake (Lago do Taboão), which houses a number of bars and restaurants.
 The lakeside is crowded on weekends with many people both inside and outside the bars.
-Places to visit include Triarito (formerly Trairagem, a bar beside the lake serving food and snacks), Lago Bier (a bit more upmarket, with an à la carte menu), Porkarias (with Brazilian country music and dancing) and the pubs in the countryside, like Busca Vida and Santa Luzia which are known for alternative music bands.

 Geography

-Weather
+Climate

 Bragança Paulista has a subtropical climate with hot summers and dry winters.

+Media

+In telecommunications, the city was served by Companhia Telefônica Brasileira until 1973, when it began to be served by Telecomunicações de São Paulo.
+In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.

+The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).